Oliver-BE/CovidRaceData/README.md

 <!-- badges: end -->

-The `CovidRaceData` package contains two data sets on the COVID-19 pandemic in the US by race/ethnicity.
+The `CovidRaceData` package contains two data sets on the COVID-19 pandemic in the US by race/ethnicity (as of 10/07/2020).
 More specifically, it has data for the number of COVID-19 cases and deaths by race/ethnicity for each state.

 The raw data set (`covid_race_data_raw`) was obtained from [The COVID Tracking